seanpmaxwell/Typescript-Best-Practices/README.md

 ### Documenting code

 Good model documentation saves trips to the database manager to answer "what does this field reference?"
-Keep relationships close to the code.

 #### Model terminology